Mayday (Taiwanese band): 1997–1999: Mayday’s First Album

-1999-2001: Viva Love and People Life, Ocean Wild
+1999–2001: Viva Love and People Life, Ocean Wild

 The band's second album Viva Love (愛情萬歲) was released on 7 July 2000.
 Sales of Viva Love exceeded their previous album, selling more than 350,000 copies.
 Additionally, Viva Love won them the "Best Band" award at the 12th Golden Melody Awards (十二屆金曲獎最佳樂團獎).
 This made them the first winner of the “Best Band” award which was only introduced that year.
 Between 12 and 26 August 2000, Mayday held three concerts of their Stand Out tour in Taipei City, Changhua County and Kaohsiung City in Taiwan.

 In 2001, Mayday worked for the first time on a movie soundtrack and accompanying score for the movie Migratory Bird (候鳥) which starred Rene Liu and Huang Pin Yuan.
 Two months later, Mayday released their third album People Life Ocean Wild (人生海海), sales of which hit more than 350,000 copies after just a month.
-From 18 August to 1 September 2001, Mayday held their first ticketed tour Where are you going （你要去哪裡）in Taipei City, Kaohsiung City and Changhua County in Taiwan, as well as in Singapore.
+From 18 August to 1 September 2001, Mayday held their first ticketed tour Where are you going (你要去哪裡) in Taipei City, Kaohsiung City and Changhua County in Taiwan, as well as in Singapore.
 As members Ashin, Monster and Masa would be enlisting in the army soon after, Stone would be going to England to learn studio techniques, and Guan-You would be heading to Los Angeles to hone his drumming skills, this was a farewell tour for the band.
-During their concert in Kaoshiung City, guitarist Stone successfully proposed to his girlfriend on stage.